shawnathanmcfly/hcSource/README.md

 OUTTILE: Currently in beta testing, opens *.GFX files slices the binary image data into 20x20 tiles, and saves them in *.TLE files.
 BELOW IS THE KEYMAP

-A - Save as
+(A) - Save as
-S - Save current file
+(S) - Save current file
-F2 - open *.GFX file
+(F2) - open *.GFX file
-C - place coord change at mouse position
+(C) - place coord change at mouse position
-X - delete coord change at mouse position
+(X) - delete coord change at mouse position
-P - Load custom *.PAL file.
+(P) - Load custom *.PAL file.
 Need to be a *.PAL file coverted from JASC format using the DOSPAL converter

-MB1 - place tile at mouse position
+(MB1) - place tile at mouse position
-MB2 - make mouse tile position solid
+(MB2) - make mouse tile position solid

+PONG: Game I made using some of the tools I threw together.
+Uses PC speakers for sound.
+Cute huh?

 Yes, I know it's a hot buggy mess.
 I uploaded this mostly to test my git abilities for Coding Boot Camp.